Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Discussion

 \subsection{Effect of dynamic similarity}

-As for why rabbit was linked to the Moon, it has been discussed from the shape and behavior between the Moon and rabbit.
-While it is usually thought that the pattern of the lunar maria is similar to rabbit’s shape, cultural anthropologists have indicated that the waxing and waning of the Moon and the fertility of rabbits linked them.
-This work mainly considered the similarity of shapes (i.e., static similarity).
-The AI tests performed in this work imply that the pattern of the lunar surface can be regarded as rabbit, especially for people in low-latitude regions.
-However, the probability of being classified as rabbit was not so high.
-The ImageNet test shows that many classes have a higher probability than the rabbit class.
-Thus we cannot avoid discussing the effect of dynamic similarity as cultural anthropologists do.
+This study primarily focused on shape similarity (i.e., static similarity).
+The AI tests conducted in this study indicate that the lunar surface pattern could resemble a rabbit, especially for observers in low-latitude regions.
+However, the probability of classifying the pattern as a rabbit was not so high.
+The ImageNet test shows that many classes were more probable than the rabbit class.
+Cultural anthropologists suggest that the cyclical waxing and waning of the Moon and the rabbit's association with fertility link them symbolically.
+Consequently, we cannot exclude discussions about the role of dynamic similarity, as emphasized by cultural anthropologists.